getsentry/sentry-kotlin-multiplatform/README.md

 ## Apple Privacy Manifest

 Starting with [May 1st 2024](https://developer.apple.com/news/?id=3d8a9yyh), iOS apps are required to declare approved reasons to access certain APIs.
 This also includes third-party SDKs.
 If you are using the Sentry Kotlin Multiplatform SDK with Apple device targets then update your Sentry Cocoa SDK to `8.21.0` minimum.
-However we recommend using `8.25.0` to ensure comaptibility with Apple's guidelines.
+However we recommend using `8.25.0` to ensure compatibility with Apple's guidelines.

 ## Contribution